Nef and big divisors on toric weak Fano 3-folds: Adjoint line bundles

 Let $\omega_X$ be the dualizing sheaf on a toric variety $X$.
 If a $T_N$-invariant Cartier divisor $D$ is ample, then we have (see \cite[Proposition 2.24]{Ob})

 If we take a resolution $\pi: \tilde X \to X$ of singularities by a subdivision of $\Delta$, then $L=\pi^*\mathcal{O}_X(D)$ is nef and big, and we have

-In \cite{Og} we show that an ample line bundle $L$ on a nonsingular toric 3-fold $X$ satisfying $h^0(X, L+2K_X)=0$ is normally generated.
-In order to treat more general case, we have to know the adjoint bundle $L+K_X$ with $h^0(L+K_X)\not=0$.
+In \cite{Og} we show that an ample line bundle $A$ on a nonsingular toric 3-fold $X$ is normally generated if $A$ satisfies the condition that $h^0(X, A+K_X)\not=0$ and that $A+K_X$ is not big.
+In order to treat more general case, we have to know the adjoint bundle $L+K_X$ with $h^0(L+K_X)\not=0$ for a nef and big line bundle $L$.